SamarjeetMalik/Solving-Inverse-physics-problems-with-score-matching/README.md

 This code covers several experiments.
 Each experiment is located in a separate folder.

+We learn score fields for 1D-processes with simple SDEs.
+The experiments are located in the folder `toy-example`.
+The simple setup allows us to compare the score learned by our method with the analytical score and evaluate how well the posterior distribution obtained from our method matches the true posterior distribution.

 ### Heat Diffusion

 In this example, we learn the score field for the stochastic heat diffusion equation.
 The experiments are located in the folder `heat-diffusion`.